 - Construct interactive models, devices or systems utilizing microcontrollers that will be programmed by the students.

-- Prototype a working Physical Computing system.
+- NOT APPLICABLE IN AUTUMN2020 DUE TO COVID-19: Prototype a working Physical Computing system.

 - Evaluate and reflect on the work from a technical, physical/digital and interaction paradigm perspective.

 - Analyse and relate your work to State-of-the-art (e.g. from research articles)

 Theoretical introduction to lab-activities and related topics.

 Prototyping and construction of circuits using for example an Arduino board.

 1 group presentation based on an article or an existing physical computing system.

 The student will receive the grade NA (not approved) at the ordinary exam, if the mandatory activities are not approved and the student will use an exam attempt.